Cyber Insurance

 Cyber insurance

-What is cyber insurance and why do I need it?
+What is cyber insurance and why is it important for small businesses?

-A cyberattack isn't just an inconvenience – it can put you out of business.
-The global average cost of a data breach in 2023 was $4.45 million, while nearly 43% of cyberattacks were against small businesses.
+A data breach isn't just an inconvenience—it can put you out of business.
+The average cost of a breach is $10.22 million in the United States.
+Nearly 43% of cyberattacks are against small businesses, which are targeted due to their vulnerabilities, such as less investment in cybersecurity.

 A small business owner discussing their cyber liability policy with a client